0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/01_VPC/README.md

-VPC

-Finally explained and was to understand
+# What is a Virtual Private Cloud (VPC)

+A AWS VPC is basically a LAN, that have no "phisicall" presence.
+Meaninig you can build a nettwork hoewer you want remotely on AWS, and this are the tools that are given to you

-Internet 			-> Is the Internet
+- Internet: well the general Internet
-Internet Getaway  	-> DSL Modem, Cable modem
-Route Tables		-> Router, and remember if you attach the route to another IGW then you need specify a new IGW Network ACL 		-> Firewall
-Subnets			->
+- Internet Getaway: is the DSL Modem, Cable Modem, whathever mode.
+The device that moves the traffci to the internet
+- Route Tables: The Router that will route the traffci to different devices in our virtual LAN.
+There is only one Internet Getaway per Router
+- Network ACL: This is the firwall.
+Meaninig here you can decide what type of traffic do you wan to allow or block.
+It is exactly the same idea as ACL for a specifci EC2 instance, with the diference is that here you controll all the traffic gettgin out and in.
+- Subnets: No idea how to xplain this yet.

-Steps to create a VPC from Scratch
+# Steps to create a VPC from Scratch

 1. Create a VPC
     1. Set a name that makes sense: sequr-app-web-homepage-dev